-The Bay Street Corridor @ Downtown Staten Island Neighborhood Planning Study aims to examine key land use and zoning issues in the neighborhood, but also take a broader, more comprehensive look at current and future community needs to identify a wide range of strategies and investments for the Bay Street Corridor’s growth and vitality.
-For example, we would look at creating a new mixed-use district on the North Shore of Staten Island to support the borough’s downtown neighborhoods, provide a wider range of retail and services, and expand affordable housing options for a range of income groups, including seniors and young adults within walking distance of the ferry.
+The Bay Street Corridor Neighborhood Plan aims to examine key land use and zoning issues in the neighborhood, but also take comprehensive look at current and future community needs to identify a wide range of strategies for the corridor’s growth and vitality.
+For example, we propose to create a new mixed-use district on the North Shore of Staten Island to support the borough’s downtown neighborhoods, provide a wider range of retail and services, and expand affordable housing options for a range of income groups, including seniors and young adults.

-Surrounded predominately by residential zoning districts along the principal connection between St. George, Stapleton, and the Verrazano Bridge, the Bay Street Corridor study area is defined as an existing M1-1 manufacturing zoning district, where as-of-right residential development is currently not permitted.
-Rezoning this area is an opportunity to reimagine this urban corridor to enable development which will better serve the surrounding neighborhoods and capitalize on the existing transportation infrastructure within one of Staten Island’s most transit rich areas.
+Surrounded predominately by residential zoning districts along the principal connection between St. George, Stapleton, and the Verrazano Bridge, the Bay Street Corridor study area is an existing M1-1 manufacturing zoning district, where as-of-right residential development is currently not permitted.
+Rezoning this area is an opportunity to enable development which will better serve the surrounding neighborhoods and capitalize on the existing transportation infrastructure within one of Staten Island’s most transit rich areas.

-The Bay Street Corridor Team continues to engage local residents, civic organizations, community groups and elected officials to create a community-supported vision for the Bay Street Corridor.
+The Bay Street Corridor Planning Team has engaged local residents, civic organizations, community groups and elected officials to create a community-supported vision for the Bay Street Corridor.

 Local Advisory Committee

 Early in the process, a Local Advisory Committee (LAC) was formed to involve stakeholders in the planning process and serve as a liaison for various communities within the neighborhood.
 The LAC is an advisory body that consists of a variety of community stakeholders.
 These meetings serve as a venue to update members on the planning efforts underway and to provide an additional forum for community input.